glowkeeper/P3D/docs/labs/week2Session2.md

 Open [Unity Hub](https://docs.unity3d.com/Manual/GettingStartedUnityHub.html) and open the project you created in the [last lab](./week3Session2.md).

-You will need some more assets, so go to the [unity asset store](https://assetstore.unity.com/), and add [Ball Pack)](https://assetstore.unity.com/packages/3d/props/ball-pack-446).
-Download and import the asset into your project.
+You will need some more assets, so go to the [unity asset store](https://assetstore.unity.com/), and add [Ball Pack](https://assetstore.unity.com/packages/3d/props/ball-pack-446), then download and import the asset into your project.
 Before you can use the imported asset, you must update them to use URP; so go to _Edit_, _Render Pipeline_, _Universal Render Pipeline_, _Upgrade Project Materials ..._.

-You are going to add a ball, as in figure 3.
-Create a _GameObject_, _3D Object_, _Sphere_, rename it to _Ball_, then move it, so it is to the side of the lamp on the stand but nearer the ceiling than the floor.
+You are going to add a ball, as in Figure 3.
+Create a _GameObject_, _3D Object_, _Sphere_, rename it to _Ball_, then move it so it is to the side of the lamp on the stand but nearer the ceiling than the floor.
 Change the _mesh_,  _material_ and _colour_ to something of your choosing; for Figure 3, the _mesh_ was set to _Sphere_, the _material_ was set to _SplitMetalBall_ and the colour was set to _DD1818_.

 ![](./images/ball.png)